 Generally speaking, this option is less likely for a Lawful Evil alignment.
 If they were more driven to do Evil than be Lawful, their alignment would more likely be Neutral Evil or Chaotic Evil.

-However, if your character gets swept up in the moment and their need to spread Evil overrules their Lawful nature, then they will join in with the killing.
+However, if your character gets swept up in the moment and their need to spread Evil overrules their Lawful nature, then they will join in with taking out more people.
 This opportunity to do more Evil in the world is just too good to miss.

-Perhaps they see it as a weakness of their order that they can’t deliver more extreme punishment and feel it is justified.
+Perhaps they see it as a weakness of their order that the consequences aren’t very extreme and feel it is justified.
 If possible, they may even leave their order and form a new group with the other law-breakers to spread more Evil in the world.

 How to play a Lawful Evil alignment